In-School Environmental Education Program

 Follow the travels of Splash the water droplet!
 Students embark on their own journey through the water cycle.
 Through this active, role-playing exercise, students will better understand the importance of water and will be introduced to the efforts of conservation authorities in watershed management and conservation.

-Students investigate the amazing characteristics of our feathered friends through hands-on activities and role-playing exercises.
-They take a close look at structural and behavioural adaptations of birds – focusing on winter survival strategies.
-Young birders learn to identify birds through the ‘5–S’ system of classification and then make a bird feeder out of recycled materials to take home.
+Students investigate the amazing characteristics of our feathered friends while taking a close look at structural and behavioural adaptations of birds – focusing on winter survival strategies.
+Young birders learn to identify birds through the ‘5–S’ system of classification and then using a checklist, head outside to complete a bird count, the largest and longest form of citizen science in the world.

 Rocks and Minerals - Grades 4 and 5